Plots VIMP (variable importance) confidence regions obtained from subsampling a forest.

 Use the delete-d jackknife variance estimator?

-character value specifying the class VIMP will be conditioned on
+value specifying the class VIMP will be conditioned on (default is

-the number of event types.
-The default is to use the first event.
+J is the number of event types.
+The default is to use

 Character value for multivariate families specifying the target outcome to be used.
 If left unspecified, the algorithm will choose a default target.